weiyen-31/End-to-End_Project--Superstore_Sales/README.md

 # Superstore Sales Dashboard

-An end-to-end Business Intelligence project built with MySQL and Power BI to transform raw retail sales data into an interactive dashboard for business decision-making.
+An end-to-end project built with MySQL and Power BI to transform raw retail sales data into an interactive dashboard for business decision-making.

-The project covers the complete BI workflow, from data cleaning and dimensional modelling to dashboard development and business insights.
+This project covers the complete BI workflow from data cleaning and dimensional modelling to dashboard development and business insights.

 ## About the Project

-Retail companies generate thousands of sales across different products, customers, and locations every day.
+Retail companies generate thousands of sales across different products, customers and locations every day.
 Then, it becomes increasingly difficult to monitor business performance using spreadsheets alone as the amount of data grows.

-In this project, I built an end-to-end Business Intelligence solution that transforms raw sales data into an interactive Power BI dashboard, enabling users to analyse sales performance, product profitability, and customer behaviour from different perspectives.
+In this project, I built an end-to-end Business Intelligence solution that transforms raw sales data into an interactive Power BI dashboard for users to analyse sales performance, product profitability and customer behaviour from different perspectives.

-Furthermore, this project follows a complete end-to-end BI process, including data preparation, dimensional modelling, DAX development, and dashboard design.
+Furthermore, this project follows a complete end-to-end BI process, including data preparation, dimensional modelling, DAX development and dashboard design.

 ## Business Questions